andymckay/blog/content/2024-09-06-another-tent.md

 ---
 layout: post
-title: Fly Creek HV UL1 Tent
+title: Big Agnes Fly Creek UL1 Tent
 categories: gear, using
-image: /files/IMG_2653.jpeg
+image: /files/fly-creek-ul1.jpg
 ---

 A couple of years ago I [got a tent](/2022-04-04-a-tent.html).
 It had its problems and I needed another one.
 There were some problems: